TuhinNair/durcov/README.md

 * My interpretation of "total no. of..." is "as of" today.
 Which means I don't store or return data specific to the day (as in not the difference between Day1 and Day 2 but the running total as of Day 2).

 ## So about my services.
 They're..
 * actually a combination of a server and a scheduled task.
-Implementing two continuosly waiting applications with possibly a queue felt like overkill for the following reasons:
+Implementing two applications with possibly a scheduler+queue felt like overkill because:
     * There's only one job to do.
     * It's not long-running.
     * It's not state/event dependent.
     * Consistent schedule.
 * Database access is wrapped by function-specific API's that both the task script and web service use.
 Switching a database for either piece means simply changing the connection used and extending the package.
+* The scheduled task spins up it's own one-time "dyno" (Heroku's name for a container) while the web server is a continuously running (not quite true because the free tier goes to sleep after 30 mins of inactivity).

 ## Testing
 * I only included the tests I actually used for feedback while implementing the app. `tests.sh` is a script I used for setting up the tests locally and presumes you have postgres installed.